sony/nnabla-ext-cuda/docker/READEME.md

 You can connect the jupyter server with your browser by accessing `http://<Host OS address>:8888`.
 The login password is `nnabla`.

-After logging in, you see the list of files/folders in nnabla repository and nnabla-examples.
+After logging in, the page lists a directory that contains jupyter `.ipynb` tutorials and the `nnabla-examples/` foler.

-TODO: Write how to run demonstration examples in a jupyter client.
+You can open any tutorial by clicking a `.ipynb` file.
+A DCGAN in `nnabla-examples` is demonstrated in `run-nnabla-examples.ipynb`.